centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-centreon-ha/installation-4-nodes.md

 TO '@MARIADB_REPL_USER@'@'@DATABASE_MASTER_IPADDR@' IDENTIFIED BY '@MARIADB_REPL_PASSWD@';
 ```

-Optionnaly, you can allow these privileges to be used from Central Cluster.
+Optionally, you can allow these privileges to be used from Central Cluster.
 It will make some administration scripts runnable from every nodes.

 ```sql
 GRANT SHUTDOWN, PROCESS, RELOAD, SUPER, SELECT, REPLICATION CLIENT, REPLICATION SLAVE ON *.*